Relational Friction Is Not a Flaw: The Dangers of AI Sycophancy

 By Dr. Alison Cerezo, mpathic’s Chief Science Officer

-As a psychologist, I’ve spent years studying what makes people feel understood.
-AI is now doing it at scale — and new research is helping us understand what that means.
+I’ve spent years studying what makes people feel understood.
+AI is now doing this work at scale and the implications are yet to be well understood.

 Discover more from mpathic AI